 This changelle does not mean you have to stay home and have no fun.
 In January, I went to 3 parties, 2 get togethers, and attended 2 events.
 I didn’t have to send any money.
 I just showed up and spent time with others and helped clean up or set up.

-I hoped you learned something new, felt inspired, or just enjoyed reading my adventure.
-If you would like to know about my next exploration please subscribe below.
+I hoped you learned something new, felt inspired, or just enjoyed reading my story.
+Lifestyle posts come out regularly.
+If you would like to know about my next post please subscribe below.
 Until next time!